RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 4. Right-click in the expanded copybook, and click **Hide "CDATED.CPY"**.

 5. Close the file.
-The changes you made to the expanded view were applied to the source of the copybook so now you click **No**.
+The changes you made to the expanded view were applied to the source of the copybook, so when you are prompted to save your changes, click **No**.

 **Unused data**

 Notice that some data items in the Data Division are greyed out.
 This is because they are not referenced in the Procedure Division.

 **Class View**

 You can view the objects and the members defined in your projects in the standard Class View located in right of the IDE: